MartinGalva/Duck-Souls/README.md

+Duck Souls is a fun and challenging 2D platform game, made with Unity engine.

-Play our game at https://martingalva.itch.io/duck-souls
+Play our prototype at https://martingalva.itch.io/duck-souls